Award winner: innovative energy solutions

-Recently we were invited to the inauguration of two apartment buildings in Germany.
+Already in September 2020 the inauguration of the two apartment buildings took place.
 A great project that we would like to introduce to you.
 Several families are moving into the new flats with a total living space of 750 m².
 The houses are supplied with solar power from PV surfaces on the roof and the façade.
 A GREENROCK saltwater storage supplies the flats with sun power during the night.

 Apartment buildings – The project in detail: